Australia election: Why is Australia's parliament so white?

 What is the impact?

-A lack of representation in parliament can also lead to failures in representative policy.
+A lack of representation in parliament can also lead to failures in policy.

-During Sydney's Covid outbreak in August 2021, the electorates of Fowler and Parramatta - where most of the city's multicultural communities reside - were subject to far harsher lockdowns as a result of a higher number of cases.
+During Sydney's Covid outbreak in August 2021, Fowler and Parramatta electorates - where most of the city's multicultural communities reside - were subject to harsher lockdowns as a result of a higher number of cases.

-Ms Le and others argue it was because the policies designed to contain the spread were crafted by those who didn't understand those communities.
+Ms Le and others argue it was because the policies designed to contain the spread were crafted by those who didn't understand those communities' realities.

-Policies like working from home could not be applied to suburbs where many were doing working-class jobs like cleaning or food delivery, which often provide little or no sick leave.
+Policies like working from home could not apply for the many residents in insecure work; reliant on paid-per-hour jobs like cleaning or food delivery where there's little if any sick leave.

-Isolation requirements also didn't account for the reality of multi-generational households - where it is typical for multiple people to share rooms.
+Isolation requirements also didn't account for the reality of multi-generational families living in the same household, often sharing rooms.

 How will things change?

 Liberal MP Dave Sharma, the only lawmaker of Indian heritage, has said all parties - including his own - should better recruit people with different backgrounds.
-He called it a "pretty laissez-faire attitude" currently, according to a Nine report.
+He called it a "pretty laissez-faire attitude" currently.

-Mr Albanese has urged Ms Le to "hang in there", insisting she has future - while maintaining "Labor is the party of multiculturalism".
+Mr Albanese has urged Ms Le to "hang in there", insisting she has a future.

-But more people like Ms Le are starting to speak out.
+But more people like Ms Le are choosing to speak out.

 "I think I surprised a lot of people by not staying quiet," she told the BBC.